Feb 3, 2013

 These are what I’ve been working on recently while I’ve been away from my computer—warp-faced, plain weave finger loop braids that I’ve been making with a new (to me) method.

-But the braids in the photo above are braided on one, tightly packed layer, and are much firmer and thicker than the ones in my header pic.
-They are similar in appearance to twined braids—the braids often called “bends” or “chevrons” in the old loop braiding manuscripts.
+But the braids in the photo above are braided on one, tightly packed layer, not two.
+They come out narrower, firmer, and twice as thick as the ones in my header pic.
+They are similar in appearance to certain twined braids—the braids often called “bends” or “chevrons” in the old loop braiding manuscripts.
 But this method feels easier and faster than twining, while having almost as nice a result.
 Even though the braid looks so different from a square braid, what the fingers do isn’t a lot different:

 …including the way 9 loops (or more) are handled.
 There’s just one extra “twist” to the method when making one of these plain-weave braids.
 I’ll make a tutorial soon, this post is just a little preview.